graphprotocol/graph-improvement-proposals/gips/0081-indexing-payments.md

 To solve for the last concern, we propose that indexers are paid proportionally to the amount of work they do to index the subgraph.
 This amount of work is reported by indexers and thus needs to be sufficiently verifiable for gateways, fishermen or other indexers to dispute how much work was actually done.

 In particular we propose that the coordination mechanism is underpinned by an **Indexing Agreement** to be drafted by the gateway, shared with a subset of indexers of its choosing and subsequently approved by some of those indexers.
-These agreements are designed to allow for indexers to work and collect for their work without having to go back to the payer.
+These agreements are designed to allow for indexers to work and collect for their work without needing to trust the payer.
 They are self-contained in that regard.
 Furthermore, they specify the following:

 1. the subgraph to be indexed
 2. the data service that will initiate payment collection